 For the past decade, I have been a writer and editor in New York City penning for House Beautiful, ELLE Decor, Veranda, Town & Country, Hamptons, Beach and more.
 It was an amazing experience to learn about and report on so many fashion and decor brands of all shapes, sizes, and styles.
 However, I honestly grew disenchanted with promoting the over-consumption of luxury goods for a living.
 I was conflicted: I love beautiful things and art history (decorative and fashion history included), but glamorizing wasteful, non-essential products started to hugely conflict with my ethics and love of our planet.

-Right before COVID, I moved to the mid-Atlantic island of Bermuda (this Texan is luckily married to a fifth generation Bermudian!) and took some time off to realign my career values and brainstorm how I could make a living around inspirational, but not wasteful, shopping.
+Right before COVID, I moved to the mid-Atlantic island of Bermuda (this Texan is luckily married to a Bermudian, whose family shipwrecked in Bermuda in the 1600s!) and took some time off to realign my career values and brainstorm how I could make a living around inspirational, but not wasteful, shopping.

 In an effort to stop adding non-essential waste to our beautiful world, I am launching a collection made from antique, vintage, recycled, and biodegradable materials.